rejwan-ahamed/codefest-2022/README.md

 <p align="center" margin-bottom="10px"> <img width="400px" height="400px" src="https://firebasestorage.googleapis.com/v0/b/rejwan-ahamed-portfolio.appspot.com/o/images%2F3.png?alt=media&token=5f2f6cd7-687f-43b9-9dec-8c9561c39394" /> </p>

-<h3 align="letf">Hi! there I am Rejwan Ahamed.
+<h4 align="letf">Hi! there I am Rejwan Ahamed.
 I build the awesome project for Thapa Technical Codefest 2022.
 Our challenge at CodeFest was to redesign Hostinger's website.
 It was an excellent opportunity to create a great website and showcase my skills.
 So to create a project, first of all, I audit their website and try to know what service the company is providing to its customers.
 Try to know about their brand color, design pattern, and their targeted customers.
 Then I create a design with ideas about everything.
 I design the website in such a way that the website looks modern and strate to the point.
 Through the website, the company can easily inform its customers about the services they provide.
 For this, I designed the entire structure of the website in a new way with a completely new color palette.
 Hope you like my work.
-Thanks for reading the documentation.</h3>
+Thanks for reading the documentation.</h4>

+<h4 align="letf" color="red">The website was not made for production.
+So there will be some issues for load the website in your system.
+If the website is not loaded in your system properly please try to reload the website or use google chrome to visit the website.</h4>

 <!-- <p align="left" margin-bottom="10px"> <img src="https://komarev.com/ghpvc/?username=rejwan-ahamed&label=Profile%20views&color=0e75b6&style=flat" alt="rejwan-ahamed" /> </p> -->

-<p margin-bottom="10px">&nbsp</p>

-- 🔭 I’m currently working on **Laravel project**

-- 🌱 I’m currently learning **Laravel and vue js**

-- 👨‍💻 All of my projects are available on  <a href="https://mynewapp-efa8f.web.app/works.html" target="blank"> **my website**</a>

-- 📝 I regularly write articles on  <a href="https://deadpoolzrx1.blogspot.com/" target="blank"> **blogsport**</a>

-- 💬 Ask me about **vue js and gsap**

-- 📫 How to reach me **rejwanahamed85@gmail.com**

-- 📄 Know about my experiences <a href="https://drive.google.com/file/d/1AIAGfjdmfKh34-nPQJn4wJc8CSSpj6u2/view" target="blank"> **My resume**</a>
-- ⚡ Fun fact **I hate bugs**

 <h3 align="left">Languages and Tools are used to build the project:</h3>